 - 12 ounces button mushrooms, quartered

-- 8 ounces peeled pearl onions (about 24 onions, see note above)
+- 8 ounces peeled pearl onions (about 24 onions, see note)

 - 3 tablespoons unsalted butter, divided